simomosi/dynamic-forms/docs/README.md

 ## Main features
 - [x] **Easy to use**: DynamicForms works in a declarative way; no code, just a simple configuration!
 - [x] **Simple and modern javascript**: having no dependencies, you can integrate it everywhere!
-- [x] **Automate repetitive and boring operations**: read values, fetch data making async remote calls, update fields' status, clear other fields, hide/show sections...
+- [x] **Automate repetitive and boring operations**: read values, fetch data making async remote calls, update fields' status, clear other fields, hide/show sections... even listing them is BORING!
 - [x] **Highly customizable**: are you using an external library with custom html elements?
 Don't worry: you can specify your own functions to read/write data

 ## Installation